WibbleDibbleEnterprises/usedebikes.ie-checker/README.md

 ## 📋 What you'll need

 - A free [GitHub](https://github.com) account
+- A free [cron-job.org](https://cron-job.org) account (this is what reliably triggers the bot every 15 minutes)
 - A phone with [Telegram](https://telegram.org) installed (it's a free messaging app)

 ---